logo dark logo light logo

 The chenille plant’s red, fuzzy flowers make this indoor plant an eye-catcher.
 This ornamental plant looks great in a family room, den – any room that needs visual interest and color.
 Chenille plants grow quickly

 .
-In the right growing conditions, they can grow up to 6 feet in height.
+They can grow up to 6 feet in height in the right growing conditions.
 The red flowers appear as soft, fuzzy balls and grow into long strands of 18 inches or more.

-Pruning chenille plant promotes new, healthy growth with an abundance of red, caterpillar-like flowers.
+Pruning the chenille plant promotes new, healthy growth with abundant red, caterpillar-like flowers.

 hanging golden pothos